 It was reading and writing time when Catholic Voice visited Miss Anna Cooper's kindergarten class at Sacred Heart Primary in Pearce.
 Some children were reading books and others were practicing their letters.
-One lucky group tested their English skills with word games on the staff - this is Tobit Louis' depiction (right) of assistant principal Mrs Anne Gowen.
+One lucky group tested their English skills with word games on the classroom computers.